Steve Wilson (Ohio politician): Ohio Senate

-Steve Wilson's legislative accomplishments include harsher penalties on public officials convicted of theft, streamlining access to certifications necessary for in-demand jobs, and improving the state trail network in Warren County.
+Steve Wilson's legislative accomplishments include harsher penalties on public officials convicted of theft, promoting workforce development by streamlining access to certifications necessary for in-demand jobs, combatting fraud and exploitation of Ohio's senior citizens, establishing financial literacy and capitalism course requirements as a condition for graduation for high school students, and modernizing Ohio's notary laws to allow secure virtual notarization.
 Senator Wilson has received perfect scores for his work and voting record from the Ohio Chamber of Commerce and the American Conservative Union.
-Senator Wilson has been awarded for his efforts in the Ohio Statehouse, including by the County Treasurers Association of Ohio, the Ohio's Public Service Award from LeadingAge, and two awards for "Conservative Excellence" from the American Conservative Union.
+Senator Wilson has been awarded for his efforts in the Ohio Statehouse, including by the County Treasurers Association of Ohio, the Ohio's Public Service Award from LeadingAge Ohio, a trade organization that represents Ohio's non-profit senior living, healthcare, and hospice organizations, and two awards for "Conservative Excellence" from the American Conservative Union.

 Senator Wilson is a lifelong Republican and a member of the Warren County Republican Party Executive Committee.

+Abortion legislation

+In 2019, Wilson co-sponsored Ohio Senate Bill 23, commonly known as the "Heartbeat Bill."
+The legislation bans abortions once a fetal heartbeat is detectable, which can occur as early as six weeks into pregnancy.
+The bill includes no exceptions for rape or incest.
+Governor Mike DeWine signed it into law on April 11, 2019.

+Wilson’s support for SB 23 aligned with a broader effort among Ohio Republican legislators to advance restrictive abortion laws.
+The bill became one of the most controversial in the nation and was subject to immediate legal challenge.

+In September 2022, a temporary restraining order issued by a Hamilton County judge blocked enforcement of the law, restoring abortion access in Ohio up to 22 weeks of pregnancy while legal proceedings continued.